xuboming8/CDVD-TSPNL/README.md

 ```

 ### Testing
-- Models are available in  `'./experiments/pretrained_models/'`
+- Model are available in  `'./experiments/pretrained_models/'`
+- Organize your dataset(GOPRO/DVD/BSD) like the above form.
 - Run the following commands:
 ```
 python basicsr/test.py -opt options/test/Deblur/test_Deblur_GOPRO.yml
 ```
+- The deblured result will be in './results/'.